Careers360 Logo

 1. The CNS is made up of the brain and the spinal cord.1.
 PNS consists of cranial nerves and spinal nerves.

-2. The brain is protected by the skull and the spinal cord by the vertebral column.2.
+2. The brain is protected by the skull, and the spinal cord by the vertebral column.2.
 There are no protective structures for PNS.

 3. CNS does not have any subdivisions.3.
 PNS is divided into the somatic nervous system and the autonomic nervous system.

 4. CNS processes the information and controls the response to impulses.4.
-Nerves of PNS carry impulses to the CNS and responses from the CNS to different organs of the body.
+Nerves of the PNS carry impulses to the CNS and responses from the CNS to different organs of the body.

 5. The group of neurons in the CNS is called nuclei.5.
-The group of neurons in PNS is called ganglia.
+The group of neurons in the PNS is called ganglia.

 Q2.
 Compare the following: